mikepan/GameEngineBook/text/09-Publishing.md

 If you forgot to save your file before appending assets, or missed the "Relative Path" option in the load menu, don't worry.
 There is an option in the file menu that helps rearrange the assets' file paths:

-File External Data  Make all Paths Relative
+File > External Data > Make all Paths Relative

 \*\*\* End Note

-# Packing
+## Packing

 If you don't want to deal with external files, Blender also offers another helpful tool to simplify the distribution of a game[md]packing.
 Packing makes the Blender file self-sufficient by collecting all external assets such as images, sounds, and fonts into the current Blender file.

-To pack a file, click on File  External Data  Pack into .blend file.
+To pack a file, click on File > External Data > Pack into .blend file.

 Needless to say, packing will make the Blender file increase in size.
 Packing is a very crude way to hide the file structure of your game from casual observers, but in no way does packing ensure the security of these files.
 It is easy for someone to unpack the files and have access to the entire game asset you created.
 Packing is a convenience tool, not an encryption method.